MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/14-azure-openai-content-filters.md

     - **Model version**: Auto-update to default
     - **Deployment name**: 35turbo

 > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
-We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for natural language generation and chat scenarios.
+We'll use the **GPT 3.5 Turbo** model in this exercise, which is highly capable for natural language generation and chat scenarios.

 ## Generate natural language output